leahvelleman/jekyll-lilypond/README.md

 * `lyricsize` — TODO: The font size of lyrics, in Lilypond's idiosyncratic units: `2` is large, `1` is normal, `0` small, `-1` very small, and so on.
 * `width` — TODO: The width of the score, in ????.
 The default value, `nil`, instructs Lilypond to typeset everything on one line, making it as wide as it needs to be.

+### Choosing a font

-If you specify a lyric font, it may be useful to choose a narrow one, so that wordy passages don't have their spacing distorted.
+If you find that horizontal spacing is uneven in passages with lyrics, the solution is often to choose a narrower lyric font, so that long words don't cause note spacing to "bulge" as much.
 Times is fairly narrow, and the free font Brill and the nonfree Minion Pro Condensed are both attractive options that are narrower still.

-## Advanced usage
+The font you choose must be installed locally.

 ### Templates

-TK layouts
+When the plugin places an image on the page, it can add additional HTML structure.
+You can control how much structure it adds.

-* `basic` — TODO: Only an `img` tag with the specified alt-text, class, and style.
-The `caption` attribute has no effect in this layout.
+* `template: basic` — TODO: Only an `img` tag with the specified alt-text, class, and style.
+The `caption` and `mp3` attributes have no effect in this layout.
-* `regular` (default) — TODO: A `figure` tag containing the image and a caption if one is specified.
+* `template: regular` (default) — TODO: A `figure` tag containing the image and a caption if one is specified.
 If `mp3` is `true`, there is also a button to play the generated mp3.
-* `fancy` — TODO: IUNNO WHATEVER GO NUTS
+* `template: fancy` — TODO: IUNNO WHATEVER GO NUTS

+You can also write your own templates: see Template Authoring.

+## Advanced usage

+Behind the scenes, the plugin uses

 You can write your own layout.
 TO CHECK Put it in your site `_includes` directory, and specify it by filename.
 For instance, if your template file is `_includes/extra_fancy.html`, your opening tag should be `{% lilypond template: extra_fancy %}`.
 In your template file, refer to the generated image,